 - Click Developer Tools from the menu option

 Note: In order to access Developer Tools, you must verify your email address.
-If you have not already verified your email address, you will be prompted to do so at this point. - Click the “Register for the free ORCID public API” button
+If you have not already verified your email address, you will be prompted to do before you can register for public API credentials - Read and agree to the ‘ORCID Public APIs Terms of Service

 - Name: The name of your application.
 This will be displayed to users when they grant your application permission to get their ORCID iD, and it will be displayed in their Trusted organization list.
 We recommend using the name of your organization or service (e.g. a journal name).

-- Description: Information about the application that you are developing and how you will use the user’s ORCID iD.
+- Application Description: Information about the application that you are developing and how you will use the user’s ORCID iD.
 This will be displayed to users on the OAuth screen.

 Use your credentials